 Sometimes using the cloud is just not an option.
 Self driving cars can’t stop driving when entering a tunnel.
 People shouldn’t get locked out of their home when a datacenter on the other side of the world gets in trouble.
 And some of us would just feel a tad more comfortable interacting with only the devices we own instead of sharing part of our lives with the ominous cloud.

 Obviously, running Artificial Intelligence and neural networks locally, on a device, comes with its own set of challenges.
 Sonos is investing a lot of time and energy into tract, a software solution for embedded neural networks inference.
-It is Open Source, anybody is free to audit it, use it or contribute.
+It is published as open source, meaning that anybody is free to audit it, use it or contribute.

 This first post gives an overview of the global architecture and design of tract: efficiency, formats, and more generally the benefits of also considering the neural network inference task, as distinct from training.

 Most of the recent advances in Artificial Intelligence come from the progress around deep neural networks.
 While the theory has been there for ages, the last two decades have brought us the vast amount of computing power and the oceans of data required to train them.

 In some cases, inference is done in the cloud: user data will be sent to the cloud, go through the model there, and the result will be sent back to the end-user’s device.
 The other option is to ship the model to the device, and run it locally.
 There are pros and cons to this local approach.
 On one hand, this is a pretty good way to preserve privacy, as the end-user data will never have to travel from the device to the cloud.
 It also saves a bit of latency, and is obviously less prone to connectivity issues.
 On the other hand, well, it has to fit on the device.